chriskrycho/v5.chriskrycho.com/site/library/Dark Matter.md

   author: Blake Crouch
   cover: https://cdn.chriskrycho.com/file/chriskrycho-com/images/books/dark-matter.jpg
   year: 2016
+  review:
     rating: Recommended
-  review: >
+    summary: >
         Crouch’s 2016 thriller is one of the best presentations of the goodness of the quiet beauty of a loving family over professional and financial success I’ve seen in quite some time.
 While also being gripping and creepy—quite a hat trick.
 tags:
   - reading
   - science fiction